Are you a broke teacher? This one thing will change everything…

-“Spend less.”
-That’s not always easy–especially at the beginning of the school year.
+That’s not easy–especially at the beginning of the school year.
 Or Christmas.
 Or in the spring.
 Or when summer comes around he corner… There are supplies to get, requisitions denied, decorations, fiestas, and students in need.

-We at Broke Teacher make a lot of jokes about extreme ways to stop spending, including stealing pens from banks and post offices, but we don’t really mean all that.
-What we mean is this–don’t spend a ton of money on your classroom.
+Putting your credit card back in your wallet and stapling it shut until the school year is over.
+I make a lot of jokes about extreme ways to stop spending, including stealing pens from banks and post offices, but I don’t really mean all that.
+What I mean is this–say no to classroom spending.

-I spent fifteen dollars on Back to School this year.
-I bought exactly two things: Sharpies for myself because I like them so very much, and donuts for the seniors in my advisory on their first day back.
+This year, I spent $15.
+I bought exactly two things: Sharpies for myself because I really like them, and donuts for the seniors in my advisory on their first day back.

 “Nope,” I said to every potential classroom purchase.